Best tools for HIPAA penetration testing [2026]

 The regulation states: “Conduct an evaluation in accordance with § 164.308(a)(8) to determine if the security measures implemented are sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level.”

-Any time your infrastructure changes, be it a new deployment, a backend refactor, a third-party integration, or an API endpoint handling ePHI you are expected to re-evaluate whether your current security setup still protects sensitive data.
+Any time your infrastructure changes, whether it’s a new deployment, a backend refactor, a third-party integration, or an API endpoint handling ePHI, you are expected to re-evaluate whether your current security setup still protects sensitive data.

 That’s where penetration testing becomes essential.
-Penetration testing simulates real-world attack scenarios to uncover vulnerabilities.
+It simulates real-world attack scenarios to uncover vulnerabilities and validate how your system holds up against potential compromise attempts.

 Meeting HIPAA expectations in practice calls for: